-The decrease in the cash flow ratio was mainly due to the increase in short-term debt and accounts payable in 2021, which increases current liabilities.
+The decrease in the net cash flow allowable ratio was mainly due to the increase in capital expenditure and inventory in 2022.

-The decrease in cash reinvestment ratio was mainly due to the decrease in net cash flow from operating activities and the increase in cash dividend.
+The decrease in cash reinvestment ratio was mainly due to the decrease in net cash flow from operating activities.

 Note 1: The above financial information for the year is the financial statement which has been audited by the accountant.

-Note 2: As of the publication date of the annual report, there is no financial information for the first quarter of 2022 after being reviewed..
+Note 2: As of the publication date of the annual report, there is no financial information for the first quarter of 2023 after being reviewed..

-- 1. Financial structure - (1) Debt ratio = Total liabilities/total assets.
+1. Financial structure

+(1) Debt ratio = Total liabilities/total assets.